Pasqua Rosée: Background and work in Smyrna

+Coffee shop

-Edwards and Rosée selected a premises on St Michael's Alley, just off Cornhill and near the Royal Exchange.
+Edwards and Rosée selected premises in St Michael's Alley, just off Cornhill and near the Royal Exchange.
 The lanes and alleys around the Exchange—a favoured place for merchants to meet daily—were busy with traders, lawyers, tavern keepers and the general public.
 The first incarnation of their coffee-house was a shed resembling a market stall on the edge of the churchyard of St Michael's Church.
-A sign hung over his stall, described either as "an image of himself dressed in some Levantine clothing", or a sign portraying his head.
+A sign hung over Rosée's stall, described either as "an image of himself dressed in some Levantine clothing", or a sign portraying his head.

-To promote his enterprise, in 1652 Rosée published a handbill advertising The Vertue of the Coffee Drink in which he extolled the benefits of coffee, claiming "It is excellent to prevent and cure the dropsy, gout and scurvy", as well as scrofula, miscarriages and "a most excellent remedy against the spleen, hypocondriack winds and the like".
-This was the earliest-known advertisement for coffee.
-The launch of the new product onto the London market was aided by the politics of the day, with puritans attacking the sale of wine and beer as being connected to the profligate and licentious activities of the royalists.
+To promote his enterprise, in 1652 Rosée published a handbill advertising "The Vertue of the Coffee Drink" in which he extolled the benefits of coffee, claiming "It is excellent to prevent and cure the dropsy, gout and scurvy", as well as scrofula, miscarriages and "a most excellent remedy against the spleen, hypocondriack winds and the like".
+This is the earliest-known advertisement for coffee, according to the historian Aytoun Ellis.
+The launch of the new product onto the London market was aided by the politics of the day, with puritans attacking the sale of wine and beer as being connected to the profligate and licentious activities of the Royalists.
 Taverners and wine merchants bemoaned the falling sales of their products in 1651 and 1652, and Rosée's positioning of coffee as a healthy and sober drink helped the product become commercially successful.
 One contemporary estimated that Rosée's turnover was 30 or 40 shillings a day – approximately £450 to 600 a year.

-Markman Ellis considers the estimate is "probably overstated", although Rosée's business was successful enough to generate jealousy from local tavern owners; they petitioned the Lord Mayor of London on the basis that Rosée was not a Freeman of the City of London, and therefore should not be able to trade as he did.
-To overcome the barrier to Rosée's continuing trading, Edwards turned to his father-in-law, Alderman Thomas Hodges, who proposed one of his former apprentices, Christopher "Kitt" Bowman, a freeman of the City, to join Rosée as a partner, which took place in 1654.
+Markman Ellis considers the estimate is "probably overstated", although Rosée's business was successful enough to generate jealousy from local tavern owners; they petitioned the Lord Mayor of London on the basis that Rosée was not a freeman of the City of London, and therefore should not be able to trade as he did.
+To overcome the barrier to Rosée's continuing trading, Edwards turned to his father-in-law, Alderman Thomas Hodges, who proposed one of his former apprentices, Christopher "Kitt" Bowman, a freeman of the City of London, to join Rosée as a partner, which took place in 1654.

 In 1656 Rosée and Bowman moved from their shed into premises, also in St Michael's Alley, which measured 27.5 by 19 ft; the property was in poor condition, needing repairs and the men paid an annual rent of £4.
 The two men operated in partnership until at least 1658 (when they were both listed in the churchwardens' accounts), but Rosée seems to have no part in the joint venture after that.
-The two men also ran competing coffee-houses on opposite sides of the street, which was remembered in doggerel verse under the name Adrianus del Tasso:
+The two men also ran competing coffee-houses on opposite sides of the street, which was remembered in doggerel verse, published under the name Adrianus del Tasso: